1899

 - July 30, 1919 – Employees strike

-- August 9, 1919 – AE&C is forced into involuntary bankruptcy.
+- August 9, 1919 – The AE&C is forced into involuntary bankruptcy.
 Joseph K. Choate is named receiver.

 - August 21, 1919 – Strike ends